Plumillon/ChipView/README.md

 ### How does this work
 ChipView extends `ViewGroup` and will contain each `Chip` as his child view.

 His data and Views are driven by his adapter which can be a default one if not specified.
-For

 ### Improve it !
 Each suggestion and correction is welcome, do not hesitate !